awsdocs/amazon-elasticache-docs/doc_source/memcache/CacheMetrics.WhichShouldIMonitor.md

 This is a host\-level metric reported in bytes\.
 For more information, see [Host\-Level Metrics](CacheMetrics.HostLevel.md)\.

-This metric should not exceed 50 MB\.
-If it does, we recommend that you increase the *ConnectionOverhead parameter value*\.
+The `FreeableMemory` CloudWatch metric being close to 0 \(i\.e\., below 100MB\) or `SwapUsage` metric greater than the `FreeableMemory` metric indicates a node is under memory pressure\.
+If this happens, we recommend that you increase the *ConnectionOverhead parameter value*\.

 ## Evictions<a name="metrics-evictions"></a>